PRIMARY RUN OFF ELECTIONS: May 26 - Early Voting: May 18-22

 SAAVETX Education Fund is committed to helping our community stay informed and participate in these important elections.

-What Are Municipal Elections?
+What Are PRIMARY RUNOFF Elections?

 VISIT OUR CIVIC CENTER TO VOTE